suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Add `cannotReset` to `Attribute`, if this is `TRUE` it won't being reset when resetting.
 - Add `cannotReset` to `BaseSkill`, if this is `TRUE` it won't being reset when resetting.
 - Add item drop exclusion rules to `BaseMapInfo`, you can find information about it [here](../pages/019-map-info.md).
+- Kick online player when it is being logged in by another client.
+-

 * * *